isnaayu/isnaayu/README.md

 - 👋 Hi, I’m @isnaayu
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Java, Springboot, Javascript, ReactJS, Golang, Quality Assurance and more
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate on Software Development
 - 📫 How to reach me isnaayu2@gmail.com

 <!---